CryptoBlades/cb-gitbook-wiki/strategies-and-guides/weapons.md

 If a character is selected when choosing a weapon, users may find that deciding based on percentage is a better option if they wish to consider win rate.

-The percentage value of the weapon takes into account the character element, so choosing a high total percentage will lead to a weapon that has a high SKILL payout and a high win rate.
+The percentage value of the weapon takes into account the character element, so choosing a high total percentage will lead to a weapon that has a high $XWeapon payout and a high win rate.

 {% hint style="info" %}
 Similar to the numerical values, percentages also have different minimums and maximums.
 The values for total percentages of 3-star weapons and above are listed below: